Tea for Two (film)

-Tea for Two is a 1950 American musical romantic comedy film directed by David Butler.
+Tea for Two is a 1950 American musical romantic comedy film starring Doris Day and Gordon MacRae, and directed by David Butler.
 The screenplay by Harry Clork was inspired by the 1925 stage musical No, No, Nanette, although the plot was changed considerably from the original book by Otto Harbach and Frank Mandel; and the score by Harbach, Irving Caesar, and Vincent Youmans was augmented with songs by other composers.

 Plot

-Set as a flashback to the Roaring Twenties, Uncle Max (S. Z. Sakall) expresses displeasure to his grandniece and grandnephew, who are making fun of their parents' outdated fashions, and begins telling the story of Nanette Carter (Doris Day), a Westchester County, New York socialite with show business aspirations.
-She offers to invest $25,000 in a Broadway show if her boyfriend, producer Larry Blair (Billy De Wolfe), casts her in the starring role.
+Uncle Max (S. Z. Sakall) expresses displeasure to his grandniece and grandnephew, who are making fun of their parents' outdated fashions, and begins telling the story of Nanette Carter (Doris Day), a Westchester County, New York socialite with show business aspirations.
+In a flashback to the Roaring Twenties, she offers to invest $25,000 in a Broadway show if her boyfriend, producer Larry Blair (Billy De Wolfe), casts her in the starring role.
 What she doesn't realize is that Larry is two-timing her with ingenue Beatrice Darcy (Patrice Wymore), whom he envisions as the lead.
 When he accepts Nanette's offer, she imposes upon her wealthy, penny-pinching uncle, J. Maxwell Bloomhaus (Sakall) to lend her the money.

 Uncle Max is willing to do so, on one condition.
 For the next 24 hours, Nanette must answer "no" to every question she's asked.
 Comic complications ensue when the cast arrives at Nanette's estate to rehearse, as composer and pianist Jimmy Smith (Gordon MacRae), who has romantic designs on Nanette, falls victim to the bet she's made with her uncle.
 Nanette wins, only to discover that Uncle Max lost all his money in the stock market crash.
 The only person still solvent is attorney William Early (Bill Goodwin).
-So, Nanette's assistant Pauline Hastings (Eve Arden) sets out to charm him into backing the show — and succeeds.
+So, Nanette's assistant Pauline Hastings (Eve Arden) sets out to charm him into backing the show – and succeeds.
 The show 'No, No, Nanette' opens and is a rousing success.

-Then, in a sudden flash to the present time, Uncle Max finishes his story right before Nanette and Jimmy return home to their two children.
+Back in real-time, Uncle Max finishes his story right before Nanette and Jimmy return home to their two children.